ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 At the heart of this process was the users.
 So, during every sprint we had the users in mind, making sure to address their goals and demands.

+### Scrums
+EDIT:
+We used the Scrum framework to apply Agile working practice.
+This entailed one team member acted as the 'Scrum master',.
+The scrum master was responsible for dictating the timelines on Github and ensuring that they were outlined on Slack as well.
+This ensured that we had a clear agreement amongst our team as to when our deliverables were expected by, and which user stories we were currently focused on implementing.

 ### Jira

 We used Jira to implement these actions, and created Gantt charts to visualise the progress of tasks.
 Jira helped structure the timetable so it was clear what was being done by who and where in the lifecycle it sat.